mateusjunges/trackable-jobs-for-laravel/README.md

 php artisan vendor:publish --tag=trackable-jobs-config
 ```

-Run `php artisan migrate` to migrate the table needed by this package and now you are good to go!
+Run `php artisan migrate` to migrate the table needed by this package, and now you are good to go!

 # Usage
 ## Tracking jobs